oppia/oppia-web-developer-docs/Validation-of-handler-args.md

     }
 }
 ```

 4. **Define schemas for payload arguments and URL query parameter in HANDLER_ARGS_SCHEMAS**
-    - The schemas for payload arguments and URL query parameters are written in
+    - The schemas for payload arguments and URL query parameters are written in HANDLER_ARGS_SCHEMAS.
-    HANDLER_ARGS_SCHEMAS.
     - After writing [boilerplate code](#handlers-with-no-arguments) for the HANDLER_ARGS_SCHEMAS, the value corresponding to each request method key (GET/PUT/POST/DELETE) should contain all the payload args and URL query parameters for the corresponding method where each key represents the name of an argument and the corresponding value represents its schema.
-    Note: While writing boilerplate code, make sure to remove the request keys
-    which do not correspond to any request method in the handler class.
+Note: While writing boilerplate code, make sure to remove the request keys which do not correspond to any request method in the handler class.
-    Examples:  Let “username” be an argument passed to the delete request method
-    of a handler class.
-Then, the schema for the delete request method should
+Examples:  Let ```username``` be an argument passed to the delete request method of a handler class.
+Then, the schema for the delete request method should look like:
-    look like:
 ```
 HANDLER_ARGS_SCHEMAS = {
     'DELETE': {